bladeacer/flexcyon/README.md

 - `@TundraMoonlight` on the Obisidian Members' Group Discord for inspiration for the TUI add-on
 - `@Kapirklaa` on the Obisidian Members' Group Discord (@ElsaTam on GitHub) for inspiration for callout metadata utilities
 - `@BEN10` on the Obisidian Members' Group Discord for fixes to the documentation, Powerlevel10k layout

+#### Software
+This theme would not be possible without the use of the following tools/dependencies/software:

+##### Text Editors
+- Vim
+- VS Code
+- Vim Emulation on VSCode

+##### Version Control
+- Git
+- GitHub

+##### Documentation
+- MkDocs
+    - and the awesome ecosystem built around it
+- Material for MkDocs
+- ReadTheDocs
+- Giscus